TryGhost/Ghost/apps/admin-x-settings/README.md

 # Admin X Settings

-Experimental re-write of Ghost Admin Settings in React
+Ghost Admin Settings in React

 ## Development

 ### Pre-requisites

 - Run `yarn` in Ghost monorepo root
-- Run `yarn` in this directory

 ### Running the development version

 Run `yarn dev` to start the development server to test/develop the settings standalone.
 This will generate a demo site from the `index.html` file which renders the app and makes it available on http://localhost:5173

-### Running inside Admin

-Run `yarn dev` from the top-level repo with `--adminX`

 ## Develop